- AED Health Pre-Professional Honor Society

 Faculty Advisor: Dr. Carole Scherling

-Psi Chi is the international honors society in psychology.
-Founded in 1929, Psi Chi’s purpose is encouraging, stimulating, and maintaining excellence in scholarship and advancing the science of psychology.
+Psi Chi is the International Honor Society in Psychology, founded in 1929 for the purposes of encouraging, stimulating, and maintaining excellence in scholarship, and advancing the science of psychology.
 Membership is open to graduate and undergraduate men and women who are making the study of psychology one of their major interests, and who meet the minimum qualifications.
 Psi Chi is a member of the Association of College Honor Societies and is an affiliate of the American Psychological Association (APA) and the Association for Psychological Science (APS).
-In order to be a member of Psi Chi, you must receive an invitation and pay a lifetime membership fee.
-As a Psi Chi member you can apply for research grants and win awards of excellence.

 The Psychology Club provides an environment in which students interested in the field of psychology may connect outside of class.
 Through Psychology Club you can learn about internship opportunities, applying to graduate school, future career paths in psychology, and psychological research.
 Other benefits include: meeting faculty, becoming more involved in the department of Psychological Science, and getting the chance to partake in research opportunities.